 How Long Does Probate Take in California Without a Will?

-The transfer of property after death without a will in California can be a complicated and lengthy process; however, because people cannot dispute intestate succession laws in the same way they can dispute wills and trusts, it is possible the process will be shorter with intestate succession.
+The transfer of property after death without a will in California can be a complicated and lengthy process; however, because interested parties cannot dispute intestate succession laws in the same way they can dispute wills and trusts, it is possible intestate succession could take less time than estate administration with a will.

-Because of all the steps the administrator must complete during the probate process, California probate law, without a will or with a will, gives them a full year from their date of appointment to complete it, unless the administrator had to file a federal estate tax, in which case they have 18 months.
-In the event that the administrator cannot complete probate within a year, they must file a status report with the court and request an extension.
+Because of all the duties the personal representative has during the probate process, California gives them a full year from their date of appointment to complete them (unless they had to file a federal estate tax, in which case they would have 18 months).
+In the event the personal representative cannot complete probate within a year, they must file a status report with the court and request an extension.

 Advantages and Disadvantages of Intestate Succession Law